Top 5 Must-do (Historic) Activities In Beijing

 Jinshanling – If you want a bit of restored and a bit of wild wall then this is the section for you.
 It takes longer to get to this area so make sure you get up early and hire a driver, so you can do the journey the same day.

 Top Tip: Avoid Badaling (if you can).
-I haven’t been to this section and I would try to avoid it at all costs.
+I haven’t been to this section, and I would try to avoid it at all costs.
 This section is the closest to the city and the easiest to get to, which means it gets BUSY!
-Some days you can hardly even move on the wall and no one wants that experience so head to a different section and thank me later.
+Some days you can hardly even move on the wall, and no one wants that experience so head to a different section and thank me later.

 3. Stroll through the Summer Palace

-The Summer Palace is a huge complex that emperors used to retreat to in the summer months.
-As someone who used to live in Beijing I can tell you that the summer is hellishly hot so this area really does make for a welcome retreat.
+As someone who used to live in Beijing, I can tell you that the summer is hellishly hot, so this area really does make for a welcome retreat.
 It’s filled with pavilions, gardens, and a peaceful lake where you can rent a boat and just float around.

-Top tip: Go in the late afternoon when the crowds die down and watch the sun set over Kunming Lake—it’s pure magic.
+Top tip: Go in the late afternoon when the crowds die down and watch the sun set over Kunming Lake - it’s pure magic.

 4. The Temple of Heaven

 One of Beijing’s most iconic sites and an architectural masterpiece.
 Beijing’s emperors used this religious site to pray for good harvests.
-The temple complex and surrounding park area are great places to have a stroll.
-As with most parks in China you will find locals doing an array of activities from tai chi to playing mahjong.
+The temple complex and the surrounding park area are great places to have a stroll.
+As with most parks in China, you will find locals doing an array of activities from tai chi to playing mahjong.

 Top Tip: Head here early in the morning to people-watch in the park before the complex opens.
 The parks in China are some of my favourite places to explore.
-Locals of all ages get together to enjoy these green spaces and they are wonderful places to wander around.
+Locals of all ages get together to enjoy these green spaces, and they are wonderful places to wander around.

 5. Explore Beijing’s Hutongs

 Beijing’s Hutongs are a series of narrow alleyways in central Beijing.
 They are full of local charm, history and hidden gems.
 Explore on foot and spend a full day ‘getting lost’ and exploring the maze-like alleyways.
-You will find quirky café’s, incredible doors and lots of photo opportunities.
+You will find quirky cafés, incredible doors and lots of photo opportunities.
 You can get breakfast, lunch, dinner and drinks in this area as there are so many good places to try.

 I would recommend starting at the Lama Temple and meandering through the alleys until you get to the Drum and Bell tower and finishing at Shichahai Lake.